-I’ve posted about this before and I do it again.
-The reason it’s on my mind is that I currently have a client—a phenomenal writer—who is dealing with this in his book.
+I’ve posted about this before and I do it again now.
+I’ve had clients—phenomenal writers—who have dealt with this.
 Here’s a quote from Writer’s Digest on the subject:

 “An autobiography focuses on the chronology of the writer’s entire life while a memoir covers one specific aspect of the writer’s life.
 So, if I chose to write about my complete life up to this point—including growing up in Cincinnati, my time in New York, the few years I spent in Chicago and eventually landing at Writer’s Digest—I’d write an autobiography.
 If wrote a book about the winter of my sophomore year in high school where I got my tongue stuck to an icy pole, I’d write a memoir.”

 The above points out something that is very simple and very key and yet what many new writers seem to somehow forget again and again, and again: A memoir is about ONE specific event.
 Now, let’s be clear; let’s clarify.
 That certainly and absolutely does not mean that we talk about that singular event and ONLY that event.
 We use back story and refer, of course, to prior life events that are directly or indirectly related to the said memoir.